andriybogachev/EventViewerLogCleaner/README.md

 ## System Requirements

-- Windows 7 or later
+- Windows Vista or later
 - Administrative rights for successful event log clearing

 ## Usage

-1. Download or clone the repository to your computer.
+1. Download application to your computer.
-2. Open the solution file in Microsoft Visual Studio.
-3. Build the project.
-4. Run the program.
+2. Run the program.
 If you don't have administrative rights, the program will prompt you to grant them automatically.
-5. Click the "Start" button to begin the event log clearing process.
+3. Click the "Start" button to begin the event log clearing process.
-6. Monitor the progress of the clearing in the graphical user interface.
+4. Monitor the progress of the clearing in the graphical user interface.
-7. After the clearing process is complete, you will see a message indicating successful clearing.
+5. After the clearing process is complete, you will see a message indicating successful clearing.
-8. Optionally, you can cancel the clearing operation by clicking the "Cancel" button.
+6. Optionally, you can cancel the clearing operation by clicking the "Cancel" button.

 ## Project Structure